awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 ## Next Steps<a name="php-hawrds-tutorial-nextsteps"></a>

-As you continue to develop your application, you'll probably want to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
+As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
 The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.

 The sample application uses configuration files to configure PHP settings and create a table in the database if it doesn't already exist\.
 You can also use a configuration file to configure the security group settings of your instances during environment creation to avoid time\-consuming configuration updates\.
 See [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md) for more information\.